 There are godparents and godchildren in our congregations.
-Take the opportunity to set aside some time in the service on 5th May to pray for the special relationship between godparent and godchild.
+Take the opportunity to set aside some time in the service to pray for the special relationship between godparent and godchild.
 Pray for the godparents in the congregation and the promises they made for their godchildren.
 Pray for the children recently baptized in the church.
 These are some more simple prayers you might like to use:-

 Simple prayers to say

 These are simple written prayers you could have up on a screen or on a service sheet for everyone to join in and say.

 Version A – just for godparents with actions

 Loving God, thank you for the joy of being a godparent.
 [All godparents wave hands enthusiastically]

 Help my godchild to reach out to others with love [hands stretched outwards]

 And grow in faith every day. [hands folded as in prayer]